Skip to Main Content

 • There will often be more than one subject heading which seems appropriate.
 Read the definition carefully, if available, to help decide which heading to use.

-• Another way to find the best subject heading to use is to have a look at which headings have been applied to articles you have already found.
+• Another way to identify the best subject headings for your topic is to look at which headings have been applied to articles you have already found.